-Participants will include the non-voting Chair, the three members of the panel, the investigator(s) who conducted the investigation on the complaint or an alternate investigator to present a report if the Chair conducted the investigation, the complainant and respondent(s), any advisors to the parties and any called witnesses.
+Participants will include the non-voting Chair, the three members of the panel, the investigator(s) who conducted the investigation on the complaint, the complainant and respondent(s), any advisors to the parties and any called witnesses.
 The Chair will exchange the names of witnesses the College intends to call, all pertinent documentary evidence and any written findings from the investigators between the parties at least two business days prior to the hearing.
-In addition, the parties will be given a list of the names of each of the hearing panel members at least two business days in advance of the hearing.
+In addition, the parties will be given a list of the names of each of the EGP panel members at least two business days in advance of the hearing.
 Should either (any) party object to any panelist, he/she must raise all objections, in writing, to the Chair immediately.
 Panel members will only be unseated if the Chair concludes that their bias precludes an impartial hearing of the complaint.
 Additionally, any panelist or Chair who feels he/she cannot make an objective determination must recuse himself or herself from the proceedings when notified of the identity of the parties and all witnesses in advance of the hearing.